GuJiCool/Auto-Punctuation/README.md

 #### GJAP_Dataset_V1.0：https://pan.baidu.com/s/1xgv5USidOhCxnp2KFu7t5Q  key：2gqk

 ## Terms of Use
-This engine is for free use only for study, and prohibits any form of commercial exploitation.
+The datasets and engine is for free use only for study, not allowed any form of commercial exploitation.
 To use the engine for batch processing of text, please apply to the office for a free application programming interface (API) and indicate the engine URL in the release.
-The office is not responsible for any damage caused by the use of the engine.
+It is not responsible for any damage caused by the use of the engine.

-### '古籍·酷' API Application:
+#### '古籍·酷' API Application:
 https://jinshuju.net/f/HjqYl0